jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

       answer: "<p>They are a type of indirect restorations <em>(manufactured in the laboratory)</em> that are used to aesthetically reconstruct endodontically treated or heavily destroyed posterior teeth.
-Represents an excellent alternative to the typical dental crown and according to its extension they are classified as inlays, onlays and overlays.
+Represents an excellent alternative to the typical dental crown and according to their extension they are classified as inlays, onlays and overlays.
 They are usually made with feldspathic or zirconia-based porcelains providing an extraordinary aesthetic appearance.</p>\n"
     - question: What is a veneer?